 As the first document in the dossier, the Workload Assignment provides the baseline for reviewers to make independent assessments of candidates’ achievements, so the workload description should not praise the candidates' contributions.
 While a position description should not use evaluative terms, it should provide enough detail to clarify how many courses are expected and what duties are included in the appointment.

 - As with the provisions used by NSF and other groups to ensure the impartiality of reviews, collaborators are defined as individuals who have co-authored books, articles, abstracts, or grant proposals within the last five years.
-Collaborators also include individuals who have been a candidate's dissertation advisor, supervisor, or close coworker in a lab, department, or residency program, even if this occurred more than five years prior to the review.
+Collaborators also include individuals who have been a candidate's dissertation advisor, mentor, supervisor, or close coworker in a lab, department, or residency program, even if this occurred more than five-years prior to the review.

 - Committee members or administrators who have coauthored substantial publications or grants with a candidate should recuse themselves to avoid raising concerns about their impartiality.
 Rather than serving on review committees or in administrative roles, collaborators should provide a separate letter that describes the independent contributions of the candidate.
-Collaborator letters are placed immediately after external review letters and have a comparable impact.
+Collaborator letters are placed immediately after outside review letters and have a comparable impact.
 If recusal is not feasible, for example because of the size of a department, concerns about conflicts of interest must be addressed in the letter reviewing the candidate.
 Questions about this matter should be directed to the Vice Provost for Faculty Affairs.

 A search of the dossier materials in electronic form (PDF) is necessary to ensure that all requested and solicited letters from outside reviewers are truly independent of the candidate.
 If it is found that outside reviewers are close friends, former co-workers, mentors, mentees of the candidate, then additional independent letters must be solicited.
-Especially, if the total letters for outside reviewers do not meet the minimum (minimum 3, maximum 8) to continue with the internal review of the dossier.
+Especially, if the total letters for outside reviewers do not meet the minimum (minimum 3, strongly encourage 5, maximum 8) to continue with the internal review of the dossier.

 This memo should be included in section seven of the dossier.
 Detailed assessments of candidates’ teaching are particularly essential with unusual teaching assignment such as team-taught classes or residencies.
 If Teacher-Course Evaluations are not available, student assessments should be provided along with benchmarks for comparative assessments.
 Summaries of students’ individual comments should be prepared by committees to ensure the comments are representative.
-Dossiers that do not have reviews of teaching (Section 7) should be returned by college offices to departments to avoid creating subsequent delays.
+Dossiers that do not have reviews of teaching (Section 7) should be returned by colleges or units to departments to avoid creating subsequent delays.